 Modern Prostheses Are Designed for Comfort and Confidence

-While dentures remain a popular form of smile completion, after tooth loss, they are not the only way to complete the smile.
+While dentures remain a popular form of smile completion after tooth loss, they are not the only way to complete the smile.
 In fact, many patients prefer more stable options than unsupported dentures.
-Dental bridges and dental implants are two such options, both of which can increase a patient’s confidence while chewing, when compared to unanchored dentures.
+Bridges and dental implants are two such options, both of which can increase a patient’s confidence while chewing, when compared to unanchored dentures.